piglatiao/Jailbreaks/Anthropic/Claude 4/README.md

 ### How to use
 Just paste in Project instructions.
 Mostly tested on Sonnet but should work on Opus too since it's generally easier

+I've been running this with ALL TOOLS OFF.
+Not sure how much it matters but I figure the fewer system instructions screaming "Claude", the better

 ### Tips
 - Don't use extended thinking until you're pretty deep in.
 - Prefixes/suffixes add extra power